Josh-XT/AGiXT/docs/README.md

 ## Other Repositories

-Check out the other AGiXT repositories at https://github.com/orgs/AGiXT/repositories - these include the AGiXT NextJS Web UI, AGiXT Streamlit Web UI, AGiXT Python SDK, AGiXT TypeScript SDK, and more!
+Check out the other AGiXT repositories at https://github.com/orgs/AGiXT/repositories - these include the AGiXT Streamlit Web UI, AGiXT Python SDK, AGiXT TypeScript SDK, and more!

 ## Contributing